Potential Renal Acid Load (PRAL) is a calculated value that estimates how foods might change acidity or alkalinity of the body.

 Your target pH will vary according to your circumstances, but the use of PRAL charts is always the same.
 Use them to assess your acid/alkali balance, and use them to improve the ratio of alkali to acid in your gout diet menu.
 Never set a PRAL target.

 Your target is your urine pH, and Potential Renal Acid Load tables are one tool that you can use to help you achieve your target.
-See the Gout Diet Menu pages for more explanation, and if you need help, please ask in the gout diet forums.
+See the Gout Diet Menu pages for more explanation.